 Sterile techniques are the rule.
 Any contamination can infect and destroy the cultures, which will reduce the number of plants we have to sell for many months.
 Some people have asked if they can tour our lab facility and, unfortunately, we have to tell them no. There is a high risk of contamination – even most of our nursery staff will not be permitted in the tissue culture lab.
-We will, however, add photos of our lab activities on this website.
+We will, however, add photos of our lab activities on this website or our Facebook page.

 The Tissue Culture Process

 We have been continuing on with propagating DNA Garden’s plant material so we can provide hardy plant material to our customers.

 We take a piece of plant tissue (bud, leaf, stem or root) and disinfect it as much as possible using sterile water, bleach and alcohol.
 All of this work takes place in a laminar flow hood in the lab.
 This hood forces sterile air over the transfer area so there’s less chance of bacteria and fungi coming in contact with the plant tissue.
 Bacteria and fungi can grow quickly in the tissue culture containers as what is good for plant growth is also grow for microbial growth.

 Stage 2 Multiplication